aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Advantages:

-1. Stable code can depend on unstable code.
+1. It's possible for stable modules to depend on unstable ones (see Appendix B for data on how necessary that is for the CDK currently).
 2. Stabilizing code will not be a breaking change for customers.
 3. Stabilizing code will be a simple operation for CDK developers (remove an annotation).
 4. No additional management overhead of multiple packages/repos/etc.